zzz0906/LeetCode/README.md

 We need to use https://en.wikipedia.org/wiki/Sch%C3%B6nhage%E2%80%93Strassen_algorithm to compute the product of two numbers.

 **please attention that the number we need to shift when we calculate the product by our hand.**

+## 44. Wildcard Matching

+It's a difficult question.
+I need to find a way to match the '?' and '*' characters Maybe we can use dfs to solve '*' problems!

+Yes we can.
+But, it's TLE.
+Let me think how to solve this problem tomorrow.